mach-composer/mach-composer-cli/docs/src/howto/security/handle-secrets.md

 Make sure your Lambda function knows where to find the secrets.

-By providing the references to the Secret Manager secrets the Lambda function can use the AWS SDK to retreive the values.
+By providing the references to the Secret Manager secrets the Lambda function can use the AWS SDK to retrieve the values.

 === "Combined"
     ```terraform